Riley-Py/UWaterloo-Work/MSE 211/Week 7/Readings/How Nokia Lost the Smartphone Battle.md

 - TM external fear led them to exert pressure on MM without revealing severity of external threats and interpreting MM messages in biased ways
 	- MM internal fear then misled TM during interactions, fostering this cycle
 - Shared emotions in one group can influence attention of another group
-- MM fearing external competition direclty can lead to more functional communication patt
+- MM fearing external competition directly can lead to more functional communication patterns
+- TM being able to regulate external fear can foster higher-quality interactions with MM

+#mse211
+#reading